xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

 A Typical USB Audio Application
 ===============================

 This section provides a walk through of a typical USB Audio application.
-Where specific examples are required code is used from the application for `XK-AUDIO-316-MC` (``app_usb_aud_xk_316_mc``).
+Where specific examples are required, code is used from the application for `XK-AUDIO-316-MC` (``app_usb_aud_xk_316_mc``).

 .. note::